 Certified accountant Ueli Dietiker started his career at Ernst & Young.
-He later assumed management responsibility in the finance division at Motor-Columbus Ltd. From 1995 to 2001 he worked at Cablecom Holdings Ltd, ultimately as CEO.
-In 2001 he switched to the Swiss telecommunications company Swisscom AG where he held several positions of responsibility.
-From 2002 until 2006 he was CFO and
+He later assumed management responsibility in the finance division at Motor-Columbus Ltd. From 1995 to 2001, he worked at Cablecom Holdings AG, most recently as CEO.
+In 2001, he switched to the Swiss telecommunications company Swisscom AG where he held several positions of responsibility.
+From 2002 until 2006, he was CFO and

-Ueli Dietiker will be put forward for re-election as Member of the Board of Directors at the Annual General Meeting of Swiss Life Holding on 22 April 2022.
+Ueli Dietiker will be put forward for re-election as Member of the Board of Directors at the Annual General Meeting of Swiss Life Holding on 28 April 2023.

-- Sanitas Krankenversicherung and Sanitas Beteiligungen AG, Vice Chairman of the Board of Trustees and Chairman of the Board of Directors - Zuckermühle Rupperswil AG, Member of the Board of Directors - BLS Ltd. as well as BLS Netz AG and BLS Fernverkehr AG, Chairman of the Board of Directors - Renaissance KMU Schweizerische Anlagestiftung, Member of the Board of Trustees - Emaform AG, Member of the Board of Directors - Mobilejobs AG, Chairman of the Board of Directors - Bomatec Holding AG, Member of the Board of Directors - F&P Robotics AG, Member of the Board of Directors from 2003 to 2004 he worked on the development of the Swiss Solvency Test at the Federal Office of Private Insurance (now FINMA) in Switzerland.
+- Sanitas Krankenversicherung and Sanitas Beteiligungen AG, Vice Chairman of the Board of Trustees and Chairman of the Board of Directors - Zuckermühle Rupperswil AG, Member of the Board of Directors - BLS Ltd. as well as BLS Netz AG and BLS Fernverkehr AG, Chairman of the Board of Directors - Renaissance KMU Schweizerische Anlagestiftung, Member of the Board of Trustees - Emaform AG, Member of the Board of Directors - Mobilejobs AG, Chairman of the Board of Directors - Bomatec Holding AG, Member of the Board of Directors - F&P Robotics AG, Chairman of the Board of Directors - Its light technic solution AG, Member of the Board of Directors development of the Swiss Solvency Test at the Federal Office of Private Insurance (now FINMA) in Switzerland.
 Damir Filipovic went on to hold the chair of financial and actuarial mathematics at the Ludwig Maximilian University of Munich from 2004 to 2007.
-From 2007 to 2009 he was head of the Vienna Institute of Finance, a research institute affiliated to the University of Vienna and the Vienna University of Economics and Business.
-In 2010 he was appointed Swissquote Chair in Quantitative Finance and Swiss Finance Institute Professor at the Swiss Federal Institute of Technology in Lausanne (EPFL).
+From 2007 to 2009, he was head of the Vienna Institute of Finance, a research institute affiliated to the University of Vienna and the Vienna University of Economics and Business.
+In 2010, he was appointed Swissquote Chair in Quantitative Finance and Swiss Finance Institute Professor at the Swiss Federal Institute of Technology in Lausanne (EPFL).